4xel-C/byr_HSE_subjects/README.md

 ## Processus and details
 The algorithm works using a **stack** menu logic:
-- Allowing the menu exploration by implementation of a 'FIFO' (First In First Out' Data structure where the last element become the actual visited menu.
+- Allowing the menu exploration by implementation of a 'FIFO' (First In First Out') Data structure where the last element become the actual visited menu.
-- The computing logic of each menu is then separated by `if` statements using the last element of the *stack menu*.
+- Computing logic of each menu is then separated by `if` statements using the last element of the *stack menu* as the current menu.
-- The *backing* option is managed by poping out the last element of the pile, letting the previous one beeiong the new menu considered.
+- The *backing* option is managed by poping out the last element of the pile, letting the previous one beeing the active menu.
 - The whole logic is nested into a while loop to allow infinite navigation between menus.
 - User may have the option to properly quit the application in each menu.
 - User navigation is managed by inputs